 Buying a pool table is not a trivial decision to be made on a whim.
-There are many options to contemplate carefully considering your pool table could be a permanent resident in your home for 20 years or more.
+There are many options to contemplate carefully considering your pool table could be a permanent resident in your home for 25 years or more.
 Apart from the style and look of your table which will definitely change the feel of your room, there’s the playing experience to consider as well.
 This pool table buyers guide sheds light on everything you need to know to make an informed purchase.

 Things to consider before buying a pool table

-- Decide on the purpose of your table
+• Decide on the purpose of your table

 Decide on the purpose of your table

-One of the first questions you need to ask yourself to set the tone of the purchase process is “What type of paying experience are you looking for?”
-This is a key aspect of your purchase because it affects two very big attributes of your table; the material of the tabletop and the price of the table.
+This is a key aspect of your purchase because it affects three very big attributes of your table; the size, the material of the tabletop and the price of the table.

 If you’re looking for a distraction to keep your kids busy and aren’t concerned about playability then you know you don’t have to go big.
 Buying a less expensive table isn’t necessarily a bad purchase if it serves your purpose.